Arts and Letters (Non-departmental) (AL)

 AL 25003 Youth Sports Coaching (0-1 Credit Hours)

 Do you like working with kids and playing sports?
-This zero- or one-credit, Arts and Letters internship offers the opportunity to help coach local youth in a variety of sports M-Th (after 2:00pm for elementary; after 3:00pm for middle school).
+This zero- or one-credit, Arts & Letters internship offers the opportunity to help coach local youth in a variety of sports M-Th (after 2:00pm for elementary; after 3:00pm for middle school).
 Students will be placed in pairs with teams and coaches from different South Bend Community School Corporation elementary and middle schools, and volunteer twice a week throughout the semester.
 In addition to receiving mentorship from South Bend School coaches and staff, students will learn coaching strategies to foster children’s physical, social, emotional and moral development.
-Additional requirements include attending about 5 evening class meetings on Tuesdays from 7-8pm, signing an Internship Agreement, and writing short midterm and final reflections.
-This class is co-taught by SMAC Director Annie Coleman and Internship Coordinator Christine Becker with support from community partners.
+Additional requirements include attending about 6 evening class meetings, signing an Internship Agreement, and writing short midterm and final reflections.
+This class is co-taught by Professors Annie Coleman and Christine Becker with support from community partners.
 Students may register for either 1 or 0 credit hours.
-Please contact acolema3@nd.edu or visit smacminor.nd.edu/events to learn more.

 Course may be repeated.